pingcap/docs/develop/dev-guide-create-database.md

 ## View databases

-To view the databases in the cluster, use the [`SHOW DATABASES`](/common/sql-statements/sql-statement-show-databases.md) statement.
+To view the databases in a cluster, use the [`SHOW DATABASES`](/common/sql-statements/sql-statement-show-databases.md) statement.

 For example: